SNBR Investors Have Opportunity to Lead Sleep Number Corporation Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-7, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sleep Number Corporation ("Sleep Number" or the "Company") (NASDAQ: SNBR).
+BENSALEM, Pa., Feb.
+9, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sleep Number Corporation ("Sleep Number" or the "Company") (NASDAQ: SNBR).

 Class Period: February 18, 2021 – July 20, 2021